-The basenji has been identified by DNA studies to be one of the basal breeds of domestic dogs, tracing back to their divergence from the gray wolf.
-Basenjis were known all the way back to ancient Egypt, where dogs with all of the traits of the basenji are seen carved into stone on the tombs of the pharaohs.
+The Basenji has been identified by DNA studies to be one of the basal breeds of domestic dogs and a genetically divergent subspecies of the gray wolf.
+Basenjis were known in ancient Egypt, where likenesses of dogs with all of the traits of the Basenji are carved into stone on the tombs of the pharaohs.
 The breed was further developed as a highly skilled hunting dog in central Africa, where it became known as the Congo dog.
-The name of basenji comes from languages of the Congo and means village dog.
+The name of Basenji comes from languages of the Congo and means "village dog."

 Basenjis show some differences from modern dog breeds, one of which is that females go into heat only once per year.

-Additionally, the basenji may be considered hypoallergenic, as it barely sheds at all.
+Additionally, the Basenji may be considered hypoallergenic, as it barely sheds at all.
 However, allergens are present in a dog's dander and saliva, so your reaction will depend on how sensitive you are.
-Be sure to spend time around basenjis to see how they may affect you before adopting one.

-You should trim your dog's nails to prevent breakage every week or two.
-Help your dog maintain good oral health by brushing his teeth regularly to prevent problems with his gums and teeth.
+You should trim the dog's nails to prevent breakage every week or two and maintain good oral health by brushing its teeth regularly to prevent problems with the gums and teeth.

 Basenjis are sighthounds and so they will pursue anything they see moving.
 This presents a challenge for keeping them in a yard, as they are adept at climbing over fences (no matter how tall) and escaping.
 You can bet that an underground electronic fence won't stop them.
 As a watchdog, they will alert you to any passersby although they will do it with their own forms of vocalization rather than bark.

 This breed is known for chewing on anything they find loose around the house.
 They want to find out what things are and giving them a good mouthing is a common tactic.
 They are, however, easy to housebreak.
 The American Kennel Club says crate training is the best way to keep your house safe from your dog and to provide a haven.